 Surface water samples are collected quarterly (as field conditions allow).
+The latest biological survey was conducted in 2021 to evaluate the health of aquatic invertebrate communities in the Creek.
 This information is used to determine the health of Lexington Creek and meets the requirements of the Florida Department of Environmental Protection (FDEP).